ErMapsh/Giris-Tech-Hub-C-CPP/1DataTypes/1. Int/README.md

-## Note: We are considering a tcc and gcc compiler here
+## Note: We are considering a tcc and gcc compiler here,Size and Range of DataType is totally depend on Compiler

 ## There are 4 types of int datatype:
 There is no difference between Integer and Short Integer